CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The AVATAR-TC Dataset

-{\bf Statistics of AVATAR-TC dataset.} The train/validation/test partitioning of problem statements is kept the same as the AVATAR dataset, except removal of some problems during data cleaning.
-This resulted in \num{57368} Java-Python pairs at a train\,:\,validation\,:\,test ratio of $76:5:19$, across \num{9198} problem statements.
-For validation and test splits, every problem statement corresponds to a single pair, while for the train split it corresponds to a maximum of 25 pairs.
-To ensure \textit{out-of-distribution testing}, no problem statement overlaps over any of the splits.
-Refer Table~\ref{table:avatarModeifiedStats} for the statistics of AVATAR-TC.
+{\bf Statistics of AVATAR-TC dataset.} The train/validation/test partitioning of problem statements is kept the same as AVATAR, except removal of some pairs during data cleaning.
+This resulted in \num{57368} Java-Python pairs at a train\,:\,validation\,:\,test ratio of $76:5:19$, across \num{9198} problems.
+For the train split, at most 25 pairs correspond to one problem, while for validation and test, there is a unique one-one pair-problem mapping.
+To ensure \textit{out-of-distribution testing}, no problem overlaps across splits.
+Refer to Table~\ref{table:avatarModeifiedStats} for AVATAR-TC statistics.